 Voice of the day – This free Alexa Skill challenges you to identify the famous voice from a short sound clip.
 To try Voice of the Day for yourself, simply say ‘Alexa, open Voice of the Day’.
 To repeat the sound clip, just say ‘Alexa, play the clip again’.

 Find my phone – Get Alexa to ring your phone so you can locate it.

 Night Light – This handy skill allows any of Amazon’s Echo speakers which have a light ring to be used as a subtle night light.
 Just say: ‘Alexa, open Night Light’ or ‘Alexa, open Night Light for 45 minutes’, and stop it at any time with: ‘Alexa, stop.’

 7-Minute-Workout – This skill will suggest exercises to boost your metabolism, give you more energy and remove fat.

 Headspace – Enabling the Headspace Skill gives you instant access to daily meditation and sleep exercises.
 When you’re away from home, you can swap over to the smartphone application for walking and running guides.
 To get started, try saying ‘Alexa, open Headspace’ or ‘Alexa, tell Headspace I’m ready to meditate’.
 Note that if you want to give the Headspace Skill a go yourself, you’ll need to create an account for free.

 Food and drink skills

 Did you know you can use templates to create your own personal Alexa skill in minutes?
 There are a whole range of templates to choose from, including custom games, unique stories, or household lists.
-Simply head to the .
+Simply head to the Alexa Blueprints page.
 Choose your template and follow the on-screen instructions to set up your new personalised skill.

 Voice assistants are an integral part of a smart home, but there’s a wide range of possibilities if you’re looking to invest.
-Read our guide on , including the best smart speakers and household products to buy.
+Read our guide on how to set up a smart home, including the best smart speakers and household products to buy.